billynewport/datasurface/docs/Ecosystem.md

         InfrastructureVendor("Azure",
             PlainTextDocumentation("Microsoft Azure"),
                 InfrastructureLocation("East US") # Virginia
+            ),
+        liveRepo=GitHubRepository("owner/surfacerepo", "live_main")
         )
-        )
     return e
 ```

 This defines a very simple Ecosystem.
-The main repository is at owner/surfacerepo with the branch main.
+The live repository is at owner/surfacerepo with the branch live_main.
+The model at live_main is the model which will actually be used to provision the infrastructure.
+Edits to it be pull requests from the edit_main branch.
 There is a single Azure DataPlatform available.
 There is a single GovernanceZone available called Azure_USA which uses the repository owner/azure_usa and branch main.

 Once this has been committed directly against the owner/surfacerepo#main then the Azure_USA zone can be defined from its repository.